 Applicable regulatory policy requires intermediaries/brokers to seek voting instructions from Beneficial Shareholders in advance of Shareholders' meetings.
 Every intermediary/broker has its own mailing procedures and provides its own return instructions which should be carefully followed by Beneficial Shareholders in order to ensure that their Shares are voted at the Meeting.
 Often, the form of proxy supplied to a Beneficial Shareholder by its broker is identical to the form of proxy provided to Registered Shareholders; however, its purpose is limited to instructing the Registered Shareholder how to vote on behalf of the Beneficial Shareholder.
 The majority of brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge").
 Broadridge typically mails a scannable voting instruction form in lieu of the form of proxy.
 The Beneficial Shareholder is requested to complete and return the voting instruction form to Broadridge by mail or facsimile.
-Alternatively, the Beneficial Shareholder can call a toll free telephone number or visit Broadridge's dedicated voting website at www.proxyvote.com to vote the Shares held by the Beneficial Shareholder.
-Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Shares to be represented at the Meeting.
-A Beneficial Shareholder receiving a voting instruction form cannot use that voting instruction form to vote Shares directly at the Meeting as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the Shares voted.
+Alternatively, the Beneficial Shareholder can call a toll free telephone number or visit Broadridge's dedicated voting website at https://central.proxyvote.com/pv/web to vote the Shares held by the Beneficial Shareholder.
+Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting instruction form to vote Shares directly at the Meeting as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the Shares voted.

-Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Shares registered in the name of his or her broker (or agent of the broker), a Beneficial Shareholder may attend the Meeting as proxyholder for a Registered Shareholder and vote the Shares in that capacity.
+Although a Beneficial Shareholder may not be recognized directly at the Meeting for the purposes of voting Shares registered in the name of his or her broker (or agent of the broker), a Beneficial Shareholder may attend the Meeting as proxyholder for a

+Registered Shareholder and vote the Shares in that capacity.
 Beneficial Shareholders who wish to attend the Meeting and indirectly vote their Shares as proxyholder for a registered Shareholder should enter their own names in the blank space on the instrument of proxy provided to them and return the same to their broker (or the broker's agent) in accordance with the instructions provided by such broker (or agent), well in advance of the Meeting.